 Do you like to get paid for the work you do?
 If you answered yes, then pay close attention.

 In the event that your deal expires and you’ve not secured a tenant or buyer—but your client succeeds in doing so shortly after and that buyer or tenant is someone you engaged—you are entitled to your fee.
+Michael Bull, CEO of Bull Realty and host of America's Commercial Real Estate Show, describes this in one of his many Answers videos.

 You do this through a prospect registration clause in the representation agreement; one that includes specific types of engagement activities that you can prove to your client.
 You prove who your registered prospects are by taking impeccable notes inside Apto.
 Here’s how: